Toufool/AutoSplit/README.md

     About 10-15x slower than BitBlt based on original window size and can mess up some applications' rendering pipelines.
 - **Video Capture Device**
     Uses a Video Capture Device, like a webcam, virtual cam, or capture card.
-    If you want to use this with OBS' Virtual Camera, use the [Virtualcam plugin](https://github.com/Avasam/obs-virtual-cam/releases) instead.

 #### Capture Device